terrier-org/pyterrier/docs/terrier/how-to.rst

 .. _terrier:how-to:loop-docs:

-How can I loop over all documents in an index?
+How do I loop over all documents in an index?
 -----------------------------------------------------------------------------

 .. related:: pyterrier.terrier.TerrierIndex.get_corpus_iter